oracle-livelabs/apex/forms-to-apex/3-setup-database-objects/3-setup-database-objects.md

     ![Data Insert File](images/pkg.png " ")

-4. The three scripts are now uploaded to the SQL Scripts Workspace page.
+4. The three scripts are now uploaded to the SQL Scripts workspace page.
 You need to run them to create and populate the database objects.
-At the **forms\_ddl.sql** script level, Click the run arrow under the label **Run** and then **Run Now** to confirm.
+At the **forms\_ddl.sql** script level, click the run arrow under the label **Run** and then **Run Now** to confirm.

     ![Data Insert File](images/run-forms-ddl.png " ")